-American Religious History: From Covenant to Cults
+American Religious History:

+From Covenant to Cults

-0.5 unit An exploration of the massive and complex role of religion in the history of the United States, using primary and secondary sources to trace recurring themes from the colonial period to the present.
+An exploration of the massive and complex role of religion in the history of the United States, using primary and secondary sources to trace recurring themes from the colonial period to the present.
 Themes to be discussed may include immigration, race, women, biblicism, experiential religion, and new religious movements.